Contact Lens Care

 What is PD measured in?

 A millimetre ruler or a PD ruler measures pupillary distance.
 The measurement is in millimetres.
-It is most often recorded as one value (e.g. 66mm) but can also be written as 33/33 or 34/32 depending on whether you are symmetrical.
+It is most often recorded as one value (e.g. 66mm) but can also be written as 33/33 or 34/32 (if you are measuring dual PD) depending on whether you are symmetrical.

 Single PD or dual PD

 Single PD and dual PD are methods for measuring pupillary distance.

 Single PD, also referred to as binocular PD, is the measurement between the centre of one pupil to the other.

 Dual PD, also known as monocular PD, measures the bridge of your nose to each eye.
 This method is the most accurate of the two.

 You can ask your eye care, professional or optometrist, for your PD measurement.
 While you will usually be given your pupillary distance during an eye examination, the law does not require them to give it to you.

 Your dispensing optician should ensure that your glasses fit correctly and that the pupillary distance on your lenses is correct.